tatsumin39/stream-notifications-bot/README.md

 - **reminderlist command**
   - Running the `/reminderlist` command on a channel in which the Discord Bot is participating will show you the valid reminders you have registered.

 ## Functions for administrators

-### Quick maintenance of databases
+### Automatic Database Cleanup

 Proper status transitions may not occur when a video scheduled to be live-streamed is deleted or made private, or when a video becomes limited public during a live-streaming session.
-This situation may affect the result of the `/live` or `/upcoming` slash command.
+This situation may affect the results of the `/live` or `/upcoming` slash command.

+For this reason, as part of its regular maintenance task, `cleanUpVideoData.js` performs the following operation every 5 minutes.
+This will ensure that the `video_data` table retains only the most recent entries, improving database performance and accuracy.

+- Delete videos with `upcoming` status that have a `scheduled_start_time` of 13 hours or more.
+- Delete videos with `live` status that have an `actual_start_time` of 13 hours or more.

+### Maintenance by DM with Discord Bot

 Users who set the administrator's user ID as `ADMIN_USER_ID` in the environment variable can perform database maintenance via DM with the Discord Bot.
 An example is shown below.